-The actual child custody exchange, or "swap," occurs each time a child goes from the physical custody of one parent to the other.
-In the family law context, custody exchanges fall under the umbrella of "visitation rights."
+The actual child exchange, or "swap," occurs each time a child goes from the physical care of one parent to the other.
+In the family law context, child exchanges fall under the umbrella of "visitation rights."

-The following provides an overview of the child custody exchange process and how to make it work for you.
+The following provides an overview of the child custody exchange process and offers advice about how to make it work for you and your child.

 Child Custody Exchanges Gone Wrong

 There have been multiple examples of child custody exchanges ending badly, often in tragedy.
 For instance, a California man shot and killed the mother of his infant son during a child exchange at a police station.
 A man in Bellingham, Washington, was charged with numerous assault charges when, after an argument with his child's mother, he tried to pull her from the car and sprayed her friend (a passenger in the car) with pepper spray.

 These cases demonstrate the legal challenges that may arise during these highly emotional exchanges.
 Law enforcement may be called to help prevent or stop harmful behavior, particularly involving a child.
 But they're typically limited in child custody matters to simply documenting what is occurring (or what has already occurred) for later court review.

 Violence or disagreement among parents during a child custody exchange is never in the "best interests of the child."
 Therefore, parents should avoid this to protect both the child's and the parent's interests.
 After all, one or both parents could risk the loss or reduction of their custody rights where violence or other problems arise during custody exchanges.

 Don't let this happen to you.
 Here's a list of five tips to help make your child custody exchange a smooth process.

 - Choose a safe, public location.
 When an exchange happens in a public place, there's less risk of altercations.
 The presence of other people can help to dial down tensions.
 Examples of these public exchange locations include your child's school or daycare, parking lot, or a location near a police station.